SFTtech/openage/building.md

  - `sudo pacman -S --needed gcc`
  - `sudo pacman -S --needed clang`

-You can install both compilers, however only one of them will be used.
+You can install both compilers and select the one to be used by `./configure`.

 ## Build procedure